sarathk73/SentinelEye-NetSecChallenger/TROUBLESHOOTING.md

  - Any error messages that are displayed.

 With this information, reach out to the community support forums or submit an issue on the SentinelEye issues page.

+### Contributing to Troubleshooting

+If you have encountered a problem and solved it in a way not documented here, please consider contributing your solution to this guide by submitting a pull request to this document, so that future users may benefit from your experiences.